centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 **Note:** Use for arranging components and content, not for gratuitous numerous columns as perhaps seen in a newspaper or magazine.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-content

+>ns-content is used to display typography and media.
+**Note:** This component is currently being considered for deprecation.

+ns-content is used inside other components and has been created to help add consistency to typography styling, and to improve how typography interacts with other components.